ihdia/BoundaryNet/README.md

 # Dependencies and Installation

-The PALMIRA code is tested with
+The BoundaryNet code is tested with

 - Python (`3.5.x`)
 - PyTorch (`1.0.0`)